-As advocated by Bourgeois (1981) and Bourgeois and Singh (1983), financial slack was measured by the derived financial indicators: (1) available slack and (2) potential slack.
+As advocated by Bourgeois (1981) and Bourgeois and Singh (1983)7, financial slack was measured by the derived financial indicators: (1) available slack and (2) potential slack.
 Available slack refers to resources that are not yet assimilated into the technical design of the system (Bourgeois and Singh 1983, p.
 43).
+Operationally, available slack was derived by taking the difference between the average three-year level of retained earnings and the three-year average level of retained earnings of peer banks.